 Leonard Haskie has been a professional silversmith since the 1950's.
 For all practical purposes he is retired.
-Leonard Haskie jewelry is completely his own including the design and the execution of both the silver work and the lapidary.
+Leonard Haskie jewelry is completely his own, from design to execution of both silver work and lapidary.
 Leonard Haskie has received numerous awards for his jewelry and has been published in both books and magazines.
 The jewelry you see here is new, there will be no more.
 Leonard is Vernon Haskie's father.
 For your convenience, we have also included the jewelry of Vernon Haskie on this page.

 Tommy Jackson Turquoise Jewelry Turquoise Belt Buckle, Bolo Tie and Ring Sets.
 This is investment quality, collectible Jewelry in every sense.
 The designs are balanced and pleasing... the turquoise is rare... and it was made by Tommy Jackson, a published Navajo silversmith.

 July 10, 2013, Thomas Curtis, an award winning Navajo silversmith recently passed on.
 Thomas was considered among the top Navajo silversmiths.
 He was a master silversmith who professionally pursued his art for over 50 years.
 Thomas received many accolades, among them Best in Class at the 1987 Santa Fe Indian Market and he was featured in the May 2003 issue of Arizona Highways.
 Thomas Curtis was the bench silversmith for Rocking Horse Ranch in Flagstaff in 1985.
 He now uses his own hallmark which is T Curtis stamped in script.
 Thomas makes everything by hand including his die sets.
 The hardened steel Die Sets are used to stamp the silver jewelry.
 Thomas also uses chisels to flawlessly carve silver.
 Thomas Curtis's professional career began in the early 1950's.
 He fondly remembered as a child helping his grandfather make silver jewelry.
 Thomas Curtis' silver designs span the vintage years of the 1890's through the contemporary era that started in the 1940's with Kenneth Begay (who Thomas knew).
 We still have a fine collection of his jewelry offered for sale.